syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting Image

- ImageSource is used to display the image at the center of the tile.
   You can set the image to the tile by setting the image path to the [ImageSource](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~ImageSource.html) property.

 {% tabs %}
 {% highlight XAML %}